Portfolio Beta Calculator

 Limitations to Consider

 Beta and alpha rely on historical data, which may not predict future performance.
 Outliers or irregular return patterns can distort calculations.
 Additionally, these metrics assume a linear relationship between your portfolio and the benchmark, which might not hold in turbulent markets.
+Beta is also sensitive to the chosen time frame and frequency of returns; daily data can produce different values than monthly series.
 Use beta and alpha alongside qualitative factors and other risk measures to form a well-rounded investment view.

 Strategic Applications